KiranUber/AV-Trips/README.md

 # Identifying AV Trips: What I Found & Validated

-_Last updated: 2026-06-30.
+_Last updated: 2026-07-01.
 Comparison month: April 2026.
 Dialect: Presto/Trino (I also have Spark versions)._

 ## The short version

 - I found that the best place to count AV trips is the AV-native trip table `amd.fact_amd_trip`, where every row is already an AV job.
 I keep a trip if the car that served it is a known autonomous vehicle, or the trip ran on the self-driving flow.
 - I proved this is complete.
 When I checked it against an independent list of every registered AV vehicle, it missed about 4 trips out of 2.38 million, and none of those 4 had actually completed on an AV.
 - I found it to be better than the current approach in every way that matters.
 For April 2026 my method found 25,603 more real AV trips (+6.0%) than the current approach.
 The only 253 trips the current approach had that mine didn't were trips that never completed and were not AV trips at all.
-- I tested and applied two clean-ups: I remove Polestar cars (they are wrongly flagged as autonomous) and I stopped using the offer table for partner names (it made no difference).
+- I tested and applied two clean-ups: I remove a small set of cars that are wrongly flagged as autonomous (Polestar, Fisker, Honda) and I stopped using the offer table for partner names (it made no difference).
 - My final query lives in `av_trips_final_monthly_presto.sql`.

 ---